Skip to content

 Determine the Edition Index

-3. Find your edition and note the Index number.
-This will be referred to as [INDEX] in the next steps.
+Note the Index number of your desired edition; this will be referred to as [INDEX] in the following steps.

 In this step, we export the desired [INDEX] from install.wim to a new WIM.